Skip to Main Content

 Process

-The development of the Data Inventory is a collaborative process between DJS, Labor, MSDE, and MHEC, and the Data Governance Advisory Board.
-The MLDS Data Advisory Board annually reviews the Data Inventory and identifies what data elements to propose for inclusion or remove from the System.
-All data must be relevant to answering one of the questions in the Research Agenda or generally identified as necessary for evaluating federal or State supported education programs.
+The MLDS Center works collaboratively with each data partner to determine the data elements to be included in the data inventory.
+As part of the Data Governance Advisory Board (Data GAB) charter, Data GAB members review and identify data elements for inclusion in or removal from the data inventory.
+All data must be relevant to the Research Agenda or generally identified as necessary for evaluating federal or State supported education programs.
 Data elements identified for inclusion or removal in the System are presented to the Governing Board for approval.
-Once approved, the requirements are developed with the agency and included in the data collection calendar.
+Once approved, the requirements are developed with the data partner and included in the data collection calendar.

 Student Data